Menorca in 2 Days: everything you need to know

 Once you've filled your stomach and strolled through Mediterranean prehistory, you need to relax.
 So why not go to one of the best and most important beaches in Menorca?
 Son Bou is a paradisiacal spot.
 By car you are only ten minutes away from the village of Torre d'en Galmés and you can park easily.
 Also, if you hire a taxi from there, the fare will be quite cheap.

 This beach is incredible for tourists, because it is up to 2.5 kilometres long, which makes it the longest on the island.
 Moreover, it preserves the characteristic of many of Menorca's beaches and coves: very clear waters and soft, warm sand.
 Moreover, the sea is very calm on this beach, so you can swim in relative peace and quiet.
 It is also an area where there are many services.
-You can practice all kinds of sea sports such as diving baptism and also have a snack in the different beach bars.
+You can practice all kinds of sea sports such as :baptism of diving and also have a snack in the different beach bars.

-My recommendation is that, if you arrive at the beach at about 3 pm, you can relax until night falls and get rid of all possible worries, contemplate the sea, swim, enjoy the waves, the sand and all that Son Bou has to offer.
+My recommendation is that, if you arrive at the beach at about 3 o'clock in the afternoon, you can relax until night falls and get rid of all possible worries, contemplate the sea, swim, enjoy the waves, the sand and all that Son Bou has to offer.
 If you want to have dinner, a chiringuito (beach bar) is a phenomenal offer.
 Even if you like to party, you may even find some bars and hotels nearby.
 Otherwise, Mahón awaits you again for a rest and in this case, you can take a bus that will drop you off directly.
 To do so, take the TMSA lines, for about €2.60.

 Day 2: Ciutadella, la Cala en Turqueta and Fornells